reschouw/obsidian-dnd/Templates/Lazy DM Checklist.md

 # Choose Relevant Monsters
 *Cr to level conversion is CRx4 for <lvl5, CRX2 for >=lvl5*
+*Boss fights should account for party capabilities without negating them.*

 # Select Magic Item Rewards
+*What items would characters like?
+Ask them.*
+*Usually one magic item per session, but maybe not powerful*